Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 the values are what its set to by default, which can give us an idea of what a reasonable input for the uniform is

-the type is what type of number is in the "values" list - "float" means its a floating point number, which is a number with a decimal point like 1.0, -0.5, 0.123 etc. You may also see "int", which is an integer, meaning its whole numbers only, like 0, 42, -1 etc
+the type is what type of number is in the "values" list - "float" means it's a floating point number, which is a number with a decimal point like 1.0, -0.5, 0.123 etc. You may also see "int", which is an integer, meaning its whole numbers only, like 0, 42, -1 etc

 the count is how many of that number is in the "values" list
 - a count of 2 often means the uniform represents a vector (position in 2d space)